cbcj3000/Portfolio/README.md

 # EDIT THIS
 # Personal Portfolio Website

-A custom-designed developer portfolio built to showcase my professional experience, selected projects, and technical strengths as a full-stack developer.
-This site was wireframed prior to development and structured with a strong focus on visual hierarchy, clarity, and full project lifecycle thinking.
+A custom designed developer portfolio built to showcase my professional experience, selected projects, and technical strengths as a full-stack developer.
+This site was wireframed prior to development and structured with a strong focus on visual hierarchy and clarity.

 Deployed on GitHub Pages.